 #5.
 Try new experiences

 Living in a fast-paced society with demanding jobs, lots of responsibilities and a list of never-ending tasks, we rarely set aside time to try out new experiences and mostly stick to what we know.
 We are tied to our daily routines and end up devoting our time doing the same things we’ve already done hundreds of times before.

 If you are planning a trip, try to incorporate new experiences in your itinerary, and you’ll be surprised how much meaning it can add to your journey.
 Engaging in new activities will make you feel more confident, will stimulate creativity, and you’ll get to know yourself better.

 You don’t have to jump out of the plane or eat roasted scorpions.
 Start by making small adjustments; go on a trip all by yourself, sign up for a cooking class or – leave room for being spontaneous – new experiences demand our full attention and make us better human beings.

-Whatever you choose to do, be confident and have the courage to open up your self to new experiences.
+Whatever you choose to do, be confident and have the courage to open up yourself to new experiences.
 They can bring you moments of connection and immense joy.
-Get out of your comfort zone; it’s a chance to learn, chance to grow as a person and leave your mark on the world.
+Get out of your comfort zone; it’s a chance to learn, a chance to grow as a person and leave your mark on the world.

 #6.
 Learn to be in a moment